A National Movement

 Thank you for your support!

 We are asking everyone that is interested in assisting us to please make a contribution to help with the cost of our expenses.
-As you know it takes money to operate a web site, run ads, and travel to Columbia to meet with your representatives and with the media.
-We plan to run a billboard ad in the future.
-We would appreciate any donations to help in our operations.
+As you know it takes money to operate a web site, run radio and tv ads, rent billboards, and travel to Columbia to meet with your representatives and with the media.
+We plan to run more billboards and tv/radio ads in the future.
+We would appreciate any donations to help with our operations.
 As little as $10.00 will help us represent you and help with our operating expenses.
 We appreciate any and all donations to the cause.
-Please make all contributions to the following address:
+Remember... this is an all volunteer operation.
+No one receives pay in our organization.
+Please make all contributions to the following address: (or you can click on our donations button in the top left corner of this web page and donate via PayPal.
+Please note that PayPal keeps a portion of our donation when you use them).

 SC Alimony Reform